Large deviations asymptotics for unbounded additive functionals of diffusion processes: Model Description and Main Result

 For the lower bound, we construct a diffusion process $\tilde{X}_{t,\epsilon}$ with a modified drift $\tilde{u}_\epsilon$.
 Similar as for the upper bound, we construct $\tilde{X}_{t,\epsilon}$ in such a way that its drift is Lipschitzian and the area swept by $\tilde{X}_{t,\epsilon}$ now lower-bounds the area swept by $X_t$.
 Then, we confine the area swept under the modified diffusion process over a suitable fixed time horizon (Lemma~\ref{lower-bound-with-modified-process}).
 Subsequently, we derive a variational problem associated with the lower bound.
-Finally, we prove that the variational problem related to the lower bound has the same optimal value as the variational problem associated with the large deviations upper bound (Lemma~\ref{logarithim-lower-bound-for-full-cycle}).
+Finally, we prove that the variational problem related to the lower bound has the same optimal value as the variational problem associated with the large deviations upper bound (Lemma~\ref{logarithim-lower-bound-for-full-cycle}), see also Figure~\ref{proof-flow-chart} for a graphical overview of the proof structure.